 This super easy way to remove pomegranate seeds is amazing!
 And it takes less than a minute for a whole pom - no fuss, no mess, no water!

-If you’ve ever felt intimidated by pomegranates, this post is for you!
-This easy way to remove pomegranate seeds technique totally eliminated my fear of the beautiful, crimson fruit.
+If you've ever felt intimidated by pomegranates, this post is for you!
+This easy way to remove pomegranate seeds technique totally eliminated my fear of this beautiful, crimson fruit.

 Sometimes people ask me, “Do you ever get tired of cooking?”
-Except for rare occasions, my answer is “no”.
-But you know what?
-As much as I love cooking, I have to admit there are certain foods I steer clear of because they intimidate me.
+Except for rare occasions, my answer is "no".
+But as much as I love cooking, I have to admit there are certain foods I steer clear of because they intimidate me.
 I either don’t know what to do with them or they seem just too complicated to deal with.

 Pomegranates fell into that category for a long time.
 As lovely as the ruby red arils (seeds) are in both savory and sweet recipes, the techniques used to extract them just seemed so fussy and messy.
 Those “in the know” swore by the underwater method; "cut the pom in half then submerge it in a bowl filled with water.
 Pick out the seeds allowing them to sink to the bottom of the bowl and discard the membrane and rind which floats to the top.
 Lastly, strain the seeds.
 “Voila, you’re done!” they proudly proclaimed.

 That was way too much work for me.
-So, when I really wanted pomegranate seeds, I would buy them at the market in little packages, the work, already done for me.
+So, when I really wanted pomegranate seeds, I would buy them at the market in little packages with the work already done for me.
 But that presented another problem.
 A tiny portion of these little gems is ridiculously expensive.
 Consequently, I didn’t buy them very often and sadly, pomegranate seeds were not a part of my everyday ingredient arsenal.

 I’m hoping you’ll become one too, since pomegranates are known as a superfood with tons of wonderful health benefits, including fighting cancer and heart disease, as well as lowering blood pressure and cholesterol.
 They’re also loaded with B vitamins, potassium, and folic acid.
-Next time you’re at the market, be sure pick up a pom or two and try out this amazing technique.
+Next time you’re at the market, be sure to pick up a pom or two and try out this amazing technique.
+Check out how truly easy it is in our video:

 - Wash the pomegranate well before starting.
 Any time you’re cutting into a fruit or vegetable with a skin or rind, you take the chance of introducing bacteria from the outer surface into the edible portion.
 After washing, slice the pomegranate in half horizontally.

 - Place the pomegranate, cut side down, in your non-dominant hand with your fingers spread apart.
-Place a deep, medium-size bowl under your hand with the pomegranate.
+Place a deep, medium-sized bowl under your hand with the pomegranate.

 - Take a sturdy spatula or a wooden spoon (if I have a choice, I really like a sturdy wooden spoon best) and begin to whack firmly on the top surface of the pom.

 - This is where some people go wrong.
-They try this technique and it doesn’t seem to work – they’re tapping, not whacking!
+They try this technique and it doesn't seem to work - that's because they're lightly tapping.
+You actually want to give it a good WHACK.
 If you tap too gently, the seeds will NOT be released.

 - Don't be afraid to give it some good, hard whacks - go ahead, get all your frustration and anxiety out.
 You'll feel much better and you'll have something beautiful to show for it!